 Dear ,

-BLOOD AND WATER is a coming-of-age story about a young man who suddenly finds himself the leader of his tribe—and a newly-orphaned young woman who must join him in learning the struggle against their common enemy.
+BLOOD AND WATER is a coming-of-age story about a young man who suddenly finds himself the leader of his desert tribe—and an orphaned young princess who must join him in a struggle against their common enemy.

-As son of one of the most powerful chieftains in the Eremus Desert, Junayd always knew he would one day have to take up his father’s mantle.
+As son of one of the most powerful chieftains in the Eremus Desert, Junayd has always known he would one day have to take up his father’s mantle.
 He just never thought the day would come so soon.
-At only seventeen years of age, he’s barely a man and nowhere near ready for the role he’s expected to fill.
-And, as if that isn’t enough, a brewing civil war within the neighboring Aurean Empire forces him to make a choice that will determine the fate of both his people and the world they live in.
+When a war breaks out for the throne of the powerful Aurean Empire, this boy of seventeen is bound by his late father’s oath to lead his people against against the usurper.

-As the daughter of an Aurean emperor, Miracel has spent her life in a golden cage, surrounded by luxury but never holding the reins of her own fate.
+Miracel, daughter of an Aurean emperor, has spent her life in a golden cage, surrounded by luxury but never holding the reins of her own fate.
 Her upbringing has shaped her into a spoilt, rebellious girl, who hides her pain beneath a facade of vanity.
 But all that is about to change.

-When Miracel's parents are murdered, she and her infant brother are forced to flee into exile.
-Now reluctantly residing with Junayd’s people, this budding palace girl will have to grow into a strong woman—and quickly—if she is to reclaim her family’s birthright and defeat the enemy that would take everything from her.
+When Miracel's parents are murdered, Junayd reluctantly allows her and her infant brother to take refuge with his people.
+This budding palace girl will have to grow into a strong woman—and quickly—if she is to reclaim her family’s birthright and defeat the enemy that would take everything from her.

+With the passing of time, the initially bitter relationship between them develops into one of mutual affection and respect.
+Within a few years, Junayd finds himself falling in love with Miracel, despite being obliged to marry a woman of his tribe.

 BLOOD AND WATER (96,000 words) is the first in a series that should appeal to readers of the Ascendant trilogy by K. Arsenault Rivera or Daniel Abraham’s The Dagger and the Coin series.